On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Free-feeding often leads to unnecessary weight gain, and as a small dog breed, a ‘one size fits all’ approach to feeding can affect their health.
 Portion control and food quality are necessary factors for good health.

-Dry food often contains addictive sugars and sodium that increase palatability and long shelf life but often trigger inflammatory responses in a dog’s skin and gut that can cause lasting, irreparable damage.
+Dry food often contains addictive sugars and sodium that increase palatability and long shelf life but can trigger inflammatory responses in a dog’s skin and gut that can cause lasting, irreparable damage.

 Lyka’s vet-formulated meals are complete and balanced, and chock full of bioavailable, wholefood ingredients and essential vitamins and minerals.
 Our food is delivered to your door in convenient, personalised portions based on their breed, age, life stage and health — ideal for your little pup.